 - Evidence of past physical or mental abuse

 - Evidence of drug or alcohol abuse

 - Other factors unique to a family’s situation

-In addition to determining child custody, the court will analyze whether child support payments are necessary — these placements typically correspond to a child’s placement (where he or she resides and sleeps at night).
-If the child spends more than 75 percent of his or her time at one parent’s residence, then the parent who has placement less than 25 percent of the time usually pays a percentage of his or her income in the form of child support.
-The typical amount awarded is 17 percent of a parent’s income, yet this varies based upon income level and other case-specific circumstances.
+In addition to determining child custody, the Court will analyze whether child support payments are necessary – these payments typically correspond to a child’s placement (where he or she resides and sleeps at night).
+If the child spends more than 75% of his or her time at one parent’s residence, then the parent who has placement less than 25% of the time usually pays a percentage of his or her income in the form of child support.
+The typical amount awarded is 17% of a parent’s income, yet this varies based upon income level and other case-specific circumstances.

-Attorney Mark E. Sostarich has more than 35 years of experience helping mothers and fathers address their divorce issues, especially when children are involved.
+I have more than 40 years of experience helping women and men address their divorce issues, especially when children are involved.

-Schedule your free initial consultation today by contacting our firm online, or by calling 800-837-6956.
-We look forward to answering your questions and helping you achieve your goals.
+Schedule your free initial consultation today by contacting a child custody/support lawyer online, or by calling 800-837-6956.
+I look forward to helping you resolve your family law issues quickly and cost-effectively.

 Major credit cards are accepted.
 Flexible payment plans are available upon request.